Gymnosoma rotundatum

-Gymnosoma rotundatum is a parasitoid fly found in Europe, North America, and Asia.
+Gymnosoma rotundatum is a parasitoid fly found in Europe and Asia.

 Description

 Gymnosoma rotundatum, sometimes referred to as a ladybird fly, is a small 5-6mm long fly.
 It has a dark thorax, golden in males, and a globular orange abdomen decorated with dark rounded markings along the midline.
 The base of the wings are yellow-brown.

 Behaviour

 The larvae grow as parasites of shield bugs in the Pentatomidae family.
 In Britain, the species is often recorded in warm dry sites, where it visits a range of open shallow flowers.

 Distribution

 British Isles, Belarus, Czech Republic, Hungary, Latvia, Lithuania, Moldova, Poland, Romania, Slovakia, Ukraine, Denmark, Albania, Andorra, Bosnia and Herzegovina, Bulgaria, Corsica, Croatia, Greece, Italy, Macedonia, Malta, Portugal, Serbia, Slovenia, Spain, Turkey, Austria, Belgium, France, Germany, Netherlands, Switzerland, Japan, South Korea, Iran, Russia, Transcaucasia, China, Japan, Taiwan.